osmanaliyardim/ReStore/Frontend/client/README.md

     * Do not mutate state, reducers must not have side effects, cannot contain non-seriazible values, only 1 store per app
     * Redux Toolkit simplifies Redux code, optionionated, good defaults for store setup, less boilerplate
 7. ThunkAPI can be used for catching expcetions/errors in AsyncThunkActions.
+8. Pagination helps to avoid performance issues,
+    * Parameters passed by query string,
+    * Page size should be limitied,
+    * Should always be implemented if possible,
+    * Implemented with IQuaryable<T> (Deferred Execution): OrderBy, Where, Take, Skip